limarkdl/frontend-main-practice-own/README.md

-# UCLan Merch Shop Challenge: A Journey of Exploration and Learning 🚀
+# UCLan Merch Shop 🚀

 Greetings!
 Welcome to my ambitious project for this summer break, the UCLan Merch Shop Challenge.
-This is not your typical educational project but rather a testament to my foray into full-stack development and an attempt to create a high-quality application.
+This is a testament to my attempts at full-stack development and an attempt to create a high-quality application.

 ## 📝 _About the Project_
 The UCLan Merch Shop project was inspired by an assignment in my Web Technology module during my second year.
 With this project, I aim to revisit that assignment but with more advanced skills and a keen interest in web technology.